Nicholasli1995/VisualizingNDF/README.md

 ## Requirements
 * Python 3.6 (not tested for other versions)
-* PyTorch 1.0
+* PyTorch >= 1.0
-* CUDA (Yet using CPU is possible if you want to modify the code)
+* CUDA (CPU mode is not implemented)

 ## Pre-trained models
 You can download the pre-trained models [here](https://drive.google.com/drive/folders/1DM6wVSknkYBqGf1UwHQgJNUp40sYDMrv?usp=sharing) and place them in the "pre-trained" folder.

 ## Visualization for Image Classification
-After downloading the pre-trained models, go to /src and simply run
+After downloading the pre-trained models, go to /classification and run
 ```bash
 python ndf_vis.py
 ```